‘So alone’: As NATO countries end their Kabul airlift, many interpreters, embassy staffers and drivers are left behind

 Subcontractors or those who have worked for partner organizations are also not included, like the employee of the Afghan organization who said his colleague was killed and describes himself as the public face of German projects on the ground.

 European leaders have said their efforts will not end with the airlifts, however.
 French President Emmanuel Macron said that France is in talks with the Taliban to allow the evacuation of “several hundred” additional Afghans.
 In Belgium, where about 1,400 people have been rescued, Prime Minister Alexander De Croo said officials based in Pakistan will continue working to evacuate an estimated 150 people at risk.
 Germany, which has around 300 citizens left in Afghanistan, has made similar assurances.
-But those left behind were skeptical.
+But those left behind are skeptical.

 “If the Germans weren’t able to evacuate us when their troops were here, how will they do it after?” said one employee of GIZ, which carries out the government’s development projects.

-The GIZ referred questions to the German Ministry of Economic Cooperation and Development, which declined to comment on how many of GIZ’s Afghan staffers were evacuated.
+The GIZ referred questions to the German Federal Ministry of Economic Cooperation and Development, which declined to comment on how many of GIZ’s Afghan staffers were evacuated.
 “We have assured all Afghan employees and their families that we will not let them down in this difficult situation but will support them quickly, directly and unbureaucratically,” it said in an email.
 “Of course, this support also applies to national employees who want to remain in Afghanistan despite the current situation.”

-Messages of one of GIZ’s meetings between its country director and Afghan local staff shared with The Post and verified by participants, give a glimpse of the growing desperation for employees on the ground, as the Taliban closed in on Kabul.
+Messages of one of GIZ’s meetings between its country director and Afghan local staff, which were shared with The Post and verified by participants, give a glimpse of the growing desperation for employees on the ground, as the Taliban closed in on Kabul.

 During the meeting, the country director offered staff willing to stay in Afghanistan a year’s salary as an “alternative” to relocation.